alexjc/pytrain/README.rst

     # Either launch from installed script:
     pytrain -h
-    pytrain -r examples/
+    pytrain --path examples/

     # Or run from current directory:
     python -m pytrain -h
-    python -m pytrain -r examples/
+    python -m pytrain --path examples/

 Examples
 ========

-See the ``#examples/`` folder to get up and running.
+See the ``#docs/`` folder or scripts in ``#examples/`` to get up and running.

-NOTE: This version 0.0.1 is an `early prototype <https://www.youtube.com/watch?v=X5PUnVVtq-g>`_ for the PyTorch Hackathon 2019.
+NOTE: This version 0.0.x is an `early prototype <https://www.youtube.com/watch?v=X5PUnVVtq-g>`_ for the PyTorch Hackathon 2019.
 Feedback and suggestions are the most welcome at this stage!

 .. image:: docs/console.gif